cs3110/textbook/src/chapters/adv/curry-howard.md

 Let's try a different reading now.
 Instead of "has type", let's read "is evidence for".
 So, `3110` is evidence for `int`.
 What does that mean?
 Think of a type as a set of values.
-So, `3110` is evidence that type is not empty.
+So, `3110` is evidence that type `int` is not empty.
 Likewise, `[]` is evidence that the type `'a list` is not empty.
 We say that the type is *inhabited* if it is not empty.